GKopanidis/LawnMowerPlates/README.md

 - __Gallery__

-  - The gallery will provide the user with supporting images to see how perfects lawns look like.
+  - The gallery will provide the user with supporting images to see how perfect lawns look like.

 ![Gallery](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/3d2a61cd-e0f7-478c-9f48-ec15c11eee77)